How to Use FoxyProxy Standard and Basic on Chrome or Firefox

 How to Set Up FoxyProxy on Mozilla Firefox

 If you’re looking to set up FoxyProxy on Mozilla Firefox the process is very similar to the one we just described, however, there are a couple of differences.
-Start by going to the add-ons store and type in FoxyProxy.
+Start by going to the add-ons store and typing in FoxyProxy.
 You will see a number of results but the one we need once again is FoxyProxy Standard.

 Click the extension icon and then click Options.